zdravkov/kendo-docs/api/javascript/dataviz/geometry/matrix.md

 ---
 title: Matrix
-page_title: API reference for methods and fields of Kendo UI DataViz Geometry Matrix
+page_title: API reference for methods and fields of Kendo UI Geometry Matrix
 ---

-# kendo.dataviz.geometry.Matrix
+# kendo.geometry.Matrix

 Represents a 3x3 transformation matrix in the following form: